scrapli/scrapli_cfg/docs/api_docs/exceptions.md

 class PrepareNotCalled(ScrapliCfgException):
+    """
-    """Raised when the `prepare` method has not been called and strict_prepare is `True`"""
+    Raised when the `prepare` method has not been called

+    This will only be raised in two scenarios:
+    1) an `on_prepare` callable has been provided, yet `prepare` was not called
+    2) `ignore_version` is False and `prepare` was not called

+    If using a context manager this should never be raised as the enter method will handle things for you
+    """

 class TemplateError(ScrapliCfgException):